JooNiv/QCut/docs/OtherObservables.rst

     observables = [0, 1, 2]

-We have manually transformed qubit 2 to the X basis so now the expectatio value returned by QCut will also be the X observable expectation value.
+We have manually transformed qubit 2 to the X basis so now the expectation value returned by QCut will also be the X observable expectation value.
 The other qubits are stull in the Z basis so the expectation value will be the Z observable expectation value.

 **2: Z and X observable expectation values for a single qubit**